 OVERVIEW: The Hilda and Preston Davis Foundation’s mental health related grants support organizations that provide direct services to people with eating disorders, including anorexia and bulimia nervosa.

 IP TAKE: While the Preston Foundation funds organizations that provide services to people of all ages, it gives priority to groups working with young people.

-PROFILE: The overall mission of the Hilda and Preston Davis Foundation is to help those suffering from eating disorders and get them on a healthier track physically, emotionally and mentally.
-The foundation focuses on young people, to help them grow “into confident, healthy and upstanding adults whose lives can be productive to society and inspirational to others."
+PROFILE: The overall mission of the Hilda and Preston Davis Foundation is to help those suffering from eating disorders and get them on a healthier track physically, emotionally, and mentally.
+The foundation seeks to help young people grow “into confident, healthy and upstanding adults whose lives can be productive to society and inspirational to others."